NicholasFarrow/nicholasfarrow.github.io/_posts/2019-08-02-Creating-a-Moon-Animation-Using-NASA-Images-and-Python.md

     request.urlretrieve(URL, saveName)
     return
 ~~~
-Now we can easily download image #0999 into folder `out` with `getImage("0999", 'out/')`.
+Now we can easily download image `0999` into folder `out` with `getImage("0999", 'out/')`.

-We wish to download all 8761 images to use in creating an animation.
+We wish to download all 8761 images to create a video with high frames per second.
 Before the downloading, first we write a small function which assists with the '0001' formatting style (moon.1.jpg does not exist!).

 We want a function which takes an integer input `n`, and then adds some leading `0s`.
-The number of zeros required is equal to 4 minus the length of the number as a string i.e `4 - len(str(n))`.
+The number of zeros required is equal to 4 minus the number of digits, the length of the number as a string i.e `4 - len(str(n))`.

 ~~~python
 def addZeros(imageNumber):